Saugatuck Gap Filler Radar Annex: Present Status

 Having performed its function, the Mt.
-Baldhead Radar Station Preservation Work Group was dissolved in June 2022 and the Friends of the Mt.
+Baldhead Radar Station Preservation Work Group was dissolved 31 December 2021 per its mandate and the Friends of the Mt.
 Baldhead Radar Station was formed to maintain the grounds and structures.
 The new group is organizing as a tax-exempt 501(c)(3) and will soon be in a position to accept donations for badly needed roof and foundation repairs.

 The lengthy process of listing the Saugatuck Gap Filler Annex on the National Register of Historic Places was successfully concluded in late 2022.
-The nomination was formally presented to the Michigan State Historic Preservation Review Board at their September 23, 2022 meeting where it received a unanimous vote approving submission to the Keeper of the National Register of Historic Places for final acceptance.
-After review by the Keeper, the annex was officially listed on the Register December 28, 2022, reference number 100008508.
+The nomination was formally presented to the Michigan State Historic Preservation Review Board at their 23 September 2022 meeting where it received a unanimous vote approving submission to the Keeper of the National Register of Historic Places for final acceptance.
+After review by the Keeper, the annex was officially listed on the Register 28 December 2022.
 In response to its listing, the annex was also subject of a special press release by the State Historic Preservation Office, an honor reserved for "particularly interesting National Register nominations."
 Inclusion on the Register will open doors for grants and funding to support additional preservation of the building, equipment, and tower.